Boddlnagg/midir/README.md

 A higher-level API for parsing and assembling MIDI messages might be added in the future.

 Does it work on stable Rust?
 Currently not, but it shouldn't be too hard to [change that](https://github.com/Boddlnagg/midir/issues/3).
-(Note: Unstable features are only used on Windows right now.)

 ## Example
 Have a look at [`examples/test.rs`](examples/test.rs) and run it directly using `cargo run --example test`.